 Nicolet Bird Club of Three Lakes

 The Nicolet Bird Club of Three Lakes was established after Three Lakes earned the Bird City WI designation.
 The mission of the club is to bring together birders of different skill levels to share the enjoyment of birding, to educate the community about birds and the natural world, to foster an appreciation and respect for our natural resources, to encourage bird habitat improvement, and to maintain the Bird City WI designation.
 An important requirement of Bird City WI is the annual International Migratory Bird Day Celebration which is held in the high school.
 This family oriented event features guided bird walks, guest speakers, children’s activities, and more.
 This is a major fund-raising event which is used for public education and projects.
-Club meetings are held in the lower level of the Demmer Memorial Library the third Monday of the month starting at 6pm unless the club is away on a field trip.
+Club meetings are held at the Three Lakes Community Center, 6965 West School Street the third Monday of the month starting at 6:30pm unless the club is away on a field trip.
 The public is always welcome.
-For further information on club activities, visit us at our website www.nicoletbirdclub.com, on Facebook or call Bill at 715-891-5084
+For further information on club activities, visit us at our website www.threelakesbirdclub.com, on Facebook or call Bill at 715-891-5084

 All invited – All Ages – New Players Welcome

 PICK UP GAMES…..
 FOR THE FUN OF IT!

 Indoor: October thru May – 6 courts at Three Lakes High School Gym on Sundays 5 – 7pm, Tuesdays 7 – 9pm, Wednesdays 6 – 8pm.

 Outdoor: June thru September – 8 lighted superb courts at Burnside Park in Three Lakes on Mondays 8 – 11am, Wednesday 6:30 -9:30pm, Fridays 8 – 11am.

 National Tournament held July 11, 12, 13, 2014 at Burnside Park “Northwoods Heritage Fest / Pickleball Tournament”